The Art of KFortunes

 When elements are missing or excessive, practitioners recommend adjustments through colors, directions, career choices, or even name changes to achieve better balance.

-💡 How to Use Your Reading
+How to Use Your Analysis

 - Self-awareness: Use insights to understand your natural tendencies